atenfyr/bettertaxes/README.md

         * After defeating Supreme Calamitas, rent raises to 50 silver a minute per NPC, or 6.6 platinum an hour with 22 NPCs.
     * If Thorium is installed and the Ragnarök has been defeated, rent raises to 15 silver a minute per NPC, or 1.98 platinum an hour with 22 NPCs.
 If downed bosses in Calamity would increase rent to higher than this, they do so.
 * Adds a config file stored in the save directory to modify the above values as well as the paycheck rate and money cap.
 When joining a server, the config file on the machine's installation of Terraria will be used and enforced.
 * Adds a system in the config to add custom rent values for mods, given programming knowledge.
-See [CONFIG.md](CONFIG.md).
+See [the wiki](https://github.com/atenfyr/bettertaxes/wiki) for more information.
+* Adds a few extra things the Tax Collector can say.